thesunny/SnapEditor/documentation/README.md

 ## Initialization

-To initialize the SnapEditor, create a new SnapEditor.InPlace or SnapEditor.Form object with the following arguments.
+To initialize SnapEditor, create a new SnapEditor.InPlace or SnapEditor.Form object with the following arguments.

 * DOM element or id
 * Options hash